 - A separate Itemized cost estimate for each component of the Distribution, Sewer Collection/Pumping and Wastewater Treatment system including construction, contingency, engineering, and HST

-- Submission of the Permit to Construct Application Form; and
+- Submission of the Permit to Construct Application Form

 - Provided the design meets regulatory requirements, standards and guidelines and good engineering practices and all appropriate the information has been submitted, a Permit to Construct can be issued.